 - WHO - Identify the customers' needs, problems to be solved, and/or opportunities to pursue.

 - THE - Give the project a name that is memorable, sappy, and reflects the nature of the undertaking.

 - IS A - Describe the nature of the project.
 For example, is it an initiative, a strategy, or a key element?

 - THAT - List the project's benefits and services.

 - UNLIKE - List the alternatives, competitors, and similar undertakings.

 - WE - Describe how you will differentiate your undertaking from what is offered by competitors.

 These statements become guiding principles for further development as well as pitches.

-The Project Vision is based on agile software development — a practice applied throughout Autodesk.
+Adopted from Geoffrey Moore's Crossing the Chasm, the Project Vision is based on agile software development — a practice applied throughout Autodesk.